Multi-Tenant LoadMaster - Product Overview

 Multi-Tenant LoadMaster is Progress Kemp’s multi-tenancy product.
 It is a product where multiple independent instances of the LoadMaster and GEO LoadMaster can operate.
 These instances can be referred to as tenants, clients and Virtual Network Functions (VNFs).
 Each LoadMaster instance within the Multi-Tenant LoadMaster can be deployed, stopped, started and updated at will.

 Licensing is done in the Multi-Tenant LoadMaster and is based on the maximum number of tenants that can be started.
 This means that the LoadMaster tenants do not need to be licensed individually.
 All of the LoadMaster tenants inherit a default license from the Multi-Tenant LoadMaster.
-There are three different multi-tenancy license types available which provide a different number of maximum tenants – 10, 20 and 30.
-10 is number of tenants for the default Multi-Tenant LoadMaster license.
+The amount of tenants is limited based on the model purchased.
+Refer to the following page for details about the recommended and maximum number of tenants based on each model: Multi-Tenant LoadMaster Appliances.

 Apart from the differences listed in the above paragraph, licensing the Multi-Tenant LoadMaster is the same as licensing a regular LoadMaster.
 For more information, and steps on how to license, refer to the Licensing, Feature Description.